IV.

 There’s some that say he’s mad, touched in the head,

-that he’s fear dearg or a changeling himself
+that he’s fear dearg or himself a changeling

 because he seems to understand the trees

-he sleepwalks to the sea but never drowns.
+and sleepwalks to the sea but never drowns.

 But, I know Declan and believe them wrong